Schomburg Center for Research in Black Culture: Muhammad tenure (2011–2016)

 Following Howard Dodson's announcement of his retirement in 2010, Khalil Gibran Muhammad, great-grandson of Elijah Muhammad and professor of history at Indiana University, was announced as Dodson's replacement.
 In the summer of 2011, Muhammad became the fifth director of the Schomburg.
 His stated goals were for the Schomburg to be a focal point for young adults and to collaborate with the local community, to not only reinforce its pride, but also for the center to be a gateway for revealing the history of Black people worldwide.
 In July, the center began an exhibit of Malcolm X footage and prints entitled Malcolm X: the Search for Truth.

 Young tenure (2016–2020)

 On August 1, 2016, the New York Public Library announced that poet and academic Kevin Young would begin as director of the Schomburg in the late fall of 2016.
 During Young's four-year tenure, attendance increased by 40%, to 300,000 visitors per year.
 He is credited with raising more than $10 million in grants and donations, and securing several high-profile acquisitions, including the papers of James Baldwin; Harry Belafonte; and the couple Ossie Davis and Ruby Dee.
+A $22.3 million renovation of the Schomburg Center buildings was completed in 2017.
+The project included new gallery and research areas; upgrades to the Langston Hughes Auditorium; a two-story annex; and upgrades to the second-floor Rare Books Reading Room.

 Young stepped down at the end of 2020 to assume a new position as director of the Smithsonian's National Museum of African American History and Culture.

+Bivins tenure (2021–present)

+In 2021, Joy Bivins was appointed as the director of the Schomburg Center.
+The next year, the Dormitory Authority of the State of New York provided $8 million for a renovation of the Schomburg Center buildings.
+The work included energy-efficiency and safety upgrades, in addition to a replacement of existing windows and roof.
+The NYPL hosted various events in 2025 to celebrate the Schomburg Collection's 100th anniversary.